-I even know quite a few vegetarians who won’t come anywhere near fish, but they can’t resist the occasional slice of smoked salmon.
+I even know quite a few vegetarians who will not come anywhere near fish, but they can’t resist the occasional slice of smoked salmon.

-And that’s also why I am absolutely sure that this smoked salmon terrine will be a big hit on your next dinner party!
+And that is also why I am absolutely sure that this smoked salmon terrine will be a big hit on your next dinner party!
 Because it is a very easy starter to make in advance, something I love to do when I’m having guests over for dinner!

 Smoked Salmon Terrine Recipe